ankushjain358/coderjony-statiq-blog/input/blogs/install-mongodb-in-10-easy-steps.md

 Title: Installing MongoDB in 10 easy steps
 Published: 16/04/2017
 Author: Ankush Jain
+IsActive: true
 Tags:
-  - ASP.NET
+  - Database
-  - C#
+  - NoSQL
 ImageFolder: installing-mongodb
-IsActive: true
 ---
 MongoDB is famous NoSQL database.
 NoSQL database stores data in JSON format in text file or similar.
 These are very famous now a days and used widely because reading data from a NoSQL database is much much faster than a RDBMS like SQL Server, MySQL or other.
 - **RDBMS** > Database > Table > Row